 Freematics Hub is a cross-platform open-source telematry and IoT data server software.
-It receives real-time data from multiple remote telematics devices like Freematics ONE+ and provide 3rd-party applications with simple REST APIs to access live and history data from all devices.
+It receives real-time data from multiple remote telemetry devices like Freematics ONE+ and provide 3rd-party applications with simple REST APIs to access live and history data.
 Freematics Hub is highly efficient and low-demanding on system resources.
 It can be deployed on all types of computers, whether it’s a cloud server, desktop PC or even SBC, to establish your private cloud IoT data hub.

 Benefits of using Freematics Hub

 - Reference client implementation in form of Arduino sketches

 - Access to real-time and history data by simple REST APIs over HTTP/HTTPS

 - No need for application to maintain connection with telematics devices

 - Dedicated telemetry transport protocol for high throughput and low latency vehicle data transmission with minimum data overhead

 - Remote command queue support, sending commands to device or remotely querying data